[Paper] JPmHC Dynamical Isometry via Orthogonal Hyper-Connections

 Overview

 The paper introduces JPmHC (Jacobian‑spectrum Preserving manifold‑constrained Hyper‑Connections), a new way to build residual‑style networks that go beyond the classic “identity skip” connection.
-By replacing the identity with a trainable linear mixer that lives on a mathematically‑controlled manifold (e.g., orthogonal or bistochastic matrices), JPmHC keeps gradients well‑conditioned, speeds up training, and cuts memory usage—issues that have plagued recent “Hyper‑Connection” (HC) architectures.
+By replacing the identity with a trainable linear mixer that lives on a mathematically‑controlled manifold (e.g., orthogonal or bistochastic matrices), JPmHC:

 Key Contributions

-- Spectrum‑aware mixer design – A free‑probability analysis predicts how different mixer constraints affect the Jacobian eigen‑spectrum, giving concrete rules for picking orthogonal, bistochastic, Stiefel, or Grassmann manifolds.
+- Spectrum‑aware mixer design – A free‑probability analysis predicts how different mixer constraints affect the Jacobian eigen‑spectrum, providing concrete rules for selecting orthogonal, bistochastic, Stiefel, or Grassmann manifolds.

-- Memory‑efficient implicit differentiation – The authors formulate the manifold projection as a fixed‑point problem and differentiate through it implicitly, eliminating the need to store large activation tensors during back‑prop.
+- Memory‑efficient implicit differentiation – The manifold projection is formulated as a fixed‑point problem and differentiated implicitly, eliminating the need to store large activation tensors during back‑propagation.

 - Empirical validation on ARC‑AGI – JPmHC consistently outperforms bistochastic baselines in convergence speed, final accuracy, and FLOP‑budget across several large‑scale vision and language tasks.